Nishaat9/Veeam-Test-Task/README.md

 # Veeam-Test-Task
 ## Problem Statement:
 A program needs to be developed in one of the following languages: Python, C/C++, C# that synchronizes the folder contents uni-directionally from Source to Replica folder.
-Contents from Source folder to replica folder are to be qin sync.
+Contents from Source folder to replica folder are to be in sync.
 Synchronization to be performed in regular intervals.
 Files actions (creation/copying/removal) are to be logged in a file and are to be displayed in console output.
 Folder paths, synchronization interval and log file path to be passed as command line arguments.

 ## Test Cases:
 There are 4 cases considered for testing:

 a.
 Check if the Source folder path and the replica folder path exists

 b.
 Files are available in the Source folder but not in Replica folder
  - File are copied to replica folder from Source folder

 c.
 Files are available in Replica folder but removed from Source folder
  - Files from replica folder are removed based on Source folder.
 Log is created for the removed files in log folder and in console

 d.
-File exists in both Source folder and in Replica folder with version difference - File versions are synced in replica folder based upon source folder file
+File exists in both Source folder and in Replica folder with version difference
+- File versions are synced in replica folder based upon source folder file

 ## Approach:
+The program is developed with Python
 1. Importing modules/libraries to work with several functionalities.
 2. Created a parser object that retrieves in-line arguments i.e., source path, replica path, log file path, and sync interval (in seconds)